There was an issue validating your request. Please try again later.

 They were shipped dead SLF eggs, packed them in a Pokemon lunchbox, and got to work.

 This presentation describes the six teams’ journey helping researchers across the country, how they trained their dogs to find SLF, and the challenges they overcame training in a brutal Maine winter as another environmental threat -climate change- threatened their plans.
+Feel free to bring your bag lunch to eat during the presentation!

 This Ted Exford Climate Stewards lecture is supported by Dave & Loretta (Exford) Hoglund.